 One-liner: Scientist turned cleantech entrepreneur (retired).

-Turned 50 without a permanent academic position and thought the world might yet respond sensibly to the now-near-term threats of climate change, so went to the MIT Sloan School of management to learn how to launch a clean-tech venture.
-Came up with the idea of using the adsorption of compressed air in zeolite minerals to store energy in a very safe, clean and possibly even cheap fashion, and spent the next decade trying to get someone with money interested in the approach, to no avail.
+Upon turning 50 without a permanent academic position, and thinking the world might yet respond sensibly to the now-near-term threats of climate change, I subsequently went to the MIT Sloan School of management to learn how to launch a clean-tech venture.
+There I came up with the idea of using the adsorption of compressed air in zeolite minerals to store energy in a very safe, clean and possibly even cheap fashion, and spent much of the next decade trying to get someone with money interested in the approach, to no avail.
 Current interests are in kernel methods in machine learning (and beyond), dynamical systems models of cognition, and category theoretic approaches to the two (all of which can be pursued with little or no money down).